JoshuaTurner3/kitctfctf_2022/README.md

 def polyadd(x, y, modulus, poly_mod):
     return np.int64(np.round(poly.polydiv(poly.polyadd(x, y) % modulus, poly_mod)[1] % modulus))
 ```
-Let's start with `polyadd`, it's pretty simple if you don't look to much into it (I did and wouldn't reccommend it) and essentially adds two polynomials $x$ and $y$ that are represented by the list of their coefficients and then divides them by $polymod$ and takes the remainder.
+Let's start with `polyadd`, it's pretty simple if you don't look to much into it (I did and wouldn't reccommend it) and essentially adds two polynomials $x$ and $y$ that are represented by the list of their coefficients and then divides them by $polyMod$ and takes the remainder.
 For example, let's look at equations of degree 4:

 $f(x)=1x^4-27x^3+14x^2+0x+120$
 $g(x)=1x^4+3x^3+4x^2-11x-30$